-Square One: Essentials for Women Square One is a basic life skills program designed specifically for female offenders.
-Although any woman may participate, it is designed to meet the needs of lower functioning women, or those who have not lived or worked independently.
-The program adheres to principles associated with cognitive-behavioral approaches.
-12 All female sites Finance/Poverty Mental Health Recreation/Leisure/Fitness Business Office Contractors Education Medical Reentry Affairs Coordinators Social Worker Special Population Program Coordinator START NOW 32 All institutions Anger/Hostility Unit Team Volunteers Contractors This program is designed for use in correctional facilities to treat offenders with behavioral disorders and associated behavioral problems.
+& Descriptions 110410 Location(s) 1 (0000 1100100000 Delivery START NOW This program is designed for use in correctional facilities to treat offenders with behavioral disorders and associated behavioral problems.
 Start Now is designed as a strengths-based approach, focusing on an accepting and collaborative clinical style.
 It places the primary responsibility for change on the individual.
-It includes a gender-responsive program that was developed specifically for female offenders. (gendered curricula) Cognitions Education Health Services Psychology Reentry Affairs Coordinators Social Worker Special Population Program Coordinator Unit Team Volunteers Supported Employment Supported Employment is designed to carefully match seriously mentally ill (SMI) individuals with competitive job opportunities suitable to their interests and abilities by incorporating therapeutic support through the process of job acquisition and daily performance.
-20 All institutions Education Mental Health Work FPI Health Services Psychology Education Talking with Your Doctor: Guide for Older Adults This program offers tips on how older adults can prepare for a medical appointment; effectively discuss health concerns; coordinate assistance from family and friends; make decisions with the doctor about treatment; identify appropriate assisted living and much more.
-5 All institutions Recreation/Leisure/Fitness Medical Education Health Services Trauma Education Trauma in Life (for females) and Traumatic Stress and Resilience (for males) - The purpose of the Trauma Education workshop is to provide information about understanding traumatic experiences, the impact of traumatic experiences, building resilience, and resolving difficulties through treatment.
+It includes a gender-responsive program that was developed specifically for female offenders.
+32 All institutions (gendered curricula) Anger/Hostility Cognitions Contractors Education Health Services Psychology Reentry Affairs Coordinators Special Population Program Coordinator Unit Team Volunteers Supported Employment is designed to carefully match seriously mentally ill (SMI) individuals with competitive job opportunities suitable to their interests and abilities by incorporating therapeutic support through the process of job acquisition and daily performance.
+20 All institutions Education Mental Health Work Psychology Talking with Your Doctor: Guide for Older Adults This program offers tips on how older adults can prepare for a medical appointment; effectively discuss health concerns; coordinate assistance from family and friends; make decisions with the doctor about treatment; identify appropriate assisted living; and much more.
+5 All institutions Medical Recreation/Leisure/Fitness Education Health Services Trauma Education Trauma in Life (for females) and Traumatic Stress and Resilience (for males) - The purpose of the Trauma Education workshop is to provide information about understanding traumatic experiences, the impact of traumatic experiences, building resilience, and resolving difficulties through treatment.
 This group is designed to be educational and does not discuss specific personal traumas during group sessions.
-8 All institutions Mental Health Trauma Psychology
+8 All institutions Mental Health Trauma Psychology Ultra Key 6: The Ultimate Keyboarding Tutor Ultra Key 6 places a strong emphasis on learning proper typing technique and typing accuracy, as well as speed.
+It emphasizes mastery of correct typing posture and fluent keystroke memory results in improved typing speed with practice.
+The program is adaptive and allows users to progress at their own pace.
+20 All institutions Education Work Contractors Education